 Need-Based Financial Aid Program

 In keeping with Quaker tenets, Sidwell Friends School seeks a student body that represents varied economic backgrounds.
-In 2013-2014, 23 percent of our students will receive approximately $6,200,000 of financial aid support with an average aid award of $21,938, which covers nearly two-thirds of the average tuition cost.
+In 2014-2015, 24% of our students will receive approximately $6,500,000 of financial aid support with an average aid award of $23,714, which covers two-thirds of the average tuition cost.

 The financial aid program at Sidwell Friends School is guided by our belief that parents have an obligation to pay the educational expenses of their children to the extent that they are able.
 The purpose of the financial aid program is to fill the gap between the actual cost of a year’s tuition and what a family can realistically be expected to pay toward this cost.

 We realize that a Sidwell Friends School education, while an

 excellent investment in your child’s future, represents an expense that

 is well beyond the reach of most families.
 There is no preset income

 level that qualifies a family for financial aid.
 We encourage families